-For the 2021-22 academic year, Anna serves as the School's Disability Liaison Officer.
+For the 2022-23 academic year, Anna serves as the School's Disability Liaison Officer.

 Anna's research focuses on national security institutions as sites of state identity-making.
 Her current book project uses fieldwork and archival data to examine institutional responses to white supremacist violence in Germany and the United States.
 She has also written on terrorist proscription regimes, anti-Blackness in counterterrorism, and equity and justice in academic institutions.
-Her work has appeared or is forthcoming in International Studies Quarterly, Critical Studies on Terrorism, Lawfare, The Washington Post, and Political Violence at a Glance, among other outlets, and she has served as an expert consultant for Tech Against Terrorism and RAND Europe.
+Her work has appeared or is forthcoming in International Studies Quarterly, Critical Studies on Terrorism, Security Studies, Lawfare, The Washington Post, and Political Violence at a Glance, among other outlets, and she has served as an expert consultant for Tech Against Terrorism and RAND Europe.

 Race and Politics (Y3) Responding to Violent Extremism (Y3) Theories and Concepts in International Relations (MA)